-Proposals for Workshops submitted through the First-Year Program Division are to be sent directly to the FPD Program Chair, Blake Hylton (j-hylton@onu.edu); DO NOT submit workshop proposals through the paper management system.
-The Division's deadline for submitting workshop proposals is October 31, 2022.
+Proposals for Workshops submitted through the First-Year Program Division are to be sent directly to the FPD Program Chair, Joshua Hertz (i.hertz@northeastern.edu); DO NOT submit workshop proposals through the paper management system.
+The Division's deadline for submitting workshop proposals is November 1, 2023.
 Proposals selected by FPD will be forwarded for further consideration by ASEE, which makes the final decision.
 Acceptance of a workshop proposal by FPD does not guarantee that it will appear in the final program.
 Workshop proposals must include the following information: